Amazon private labeling is a profitable business strategy that many entrepreneurs have come to adopt.

 Though you are not required to register a trademark as an Amazon seller, there are many benefits to doing so.
 Here are a few:

-- You’ll have access to Amazon’s Enhanced Brand Content (EBC) feature, which allows you to add visual content to your product descriptions.
+- You’ll have access to Amazon’s A+ content feature, which allows you to add visual content to your product descriptions

 However, if you’re not yet ready to register your trademark, you can still use the ™ symbol to discourage competitors from using your content as their own.
 Before you do this, though, you should conduct some research to ensure that you’re not infringing on anyone else’s trademark.
 You can do this by searching the trademark database on the United States Patent and Trademark Office’s website, which is where all U.S. trademarks are registered.